baudren/NoteOrganiser/roadmap.md

 Future work
 ===========

+- [ ] have a preview of the entry while typing it
+- [ ] rethink the user experience: library panel? browsing?
 - [ ] colored icons and tags, with colors chosen by the user
 - [ ] support well multi-screen
 - [ ] use only one webpage, and stop displaying members instead of generating all